 2019 Victoriano & Prisciliano Chapa Subject Approved Harris Hudson Huff

-2020 Live Oak County Courthouse RTHL Pending Harris Hudson Huff
+2020 Live Oak County Courthouse RTHL Approved Harris Hudson Huff

-2020 George West Cemetery Subject Pending Harris Hudson Huff
+2020 George West Historic Texas Cemetery Subject Approved Harris Hudson Huff

-2020 Weston-Chapa Cemetery Subject Pending Harris Hudson Huff
+2021 Weston-Chapa Cemetery Subject Developing Harris Hudson Huff

-The order below does not represent order of application.
+Order below does not represent order of application to the THC.
 That will be determined by order of Marker Applications as they are received by the Marker Chair.
-Application window will open again in 2020.
-Watch this site for that announcement.
+Application window opens again March 1 through May 15, 2021.
+Two requests for 2021 are reflected above.

-Guy James Cemetery / Sponsor, James Family Subject
+Guy James Cemetery / Sponsor, James Family / Subject marker

 Tom Weston Subject